blumareks/2017-swift-sv/README.md

 # Learn to build Cognitive apps with Watson services & Swift on the Server
 This is a repo for Swift on the Server Workshop in San Francisco/Silicon Valley in 2017.
 If you use it please give me a star - thank you!

-# use this link to open this page: ibm.biz/2017-server-side-swift-sv
+# Use this link to open this page: ibm.biz/2017-server-side-swift-sv

 ## Background to the Swift Language